OpenPecha/stt-report-generator/README.md

    a.
 Go to the Actions tab in your repository

    b.
-Select the "Weekly STT Report Generation" workflow
+Select the "Daily STT Report Generation" workflow

    c.
 Click "Run workflow"